TerableCoder/TerableNotifications/README.md

 # TerableNotifications
 Alerts you when you get /w ed, or when someone types @@ or @myName in chat.

-The default is to only notify you if you're AFK.
+The default is to only notify you if you're AFK (tabbed out).

 ## Usage
 ### `teran w/whisper`